containernetworking/cni.dev/content/plugins/plugins/main/ipvlan/_index.md

 * `name` (string, required): the name of the network.
 * `type` (string, required): "ipvlan".
-* `master` (string, optional): name of the host interface to enslave.
-Defaults to default route interface.
+* `master` (string, required unless chained): name of the host interface to enslave.
 * `mode` (string, optional): one of "l2", "l3", "l3s".
 Defaults to "l2".
 * `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.
 * `ipam` (dictionary, required unless chained): IPAM configuration to be used for this network.